jalishah/airborne/ARCADE/airborne/components/powerman/README.md

 PowerMan: UAV power management
 ==============================

-This functionality of this software includes:
+The functionality of this software includes:

 - parameter onfiguration via OPCD using SCL gate "opcd_ctrl"
 - acquisition of battery voltage and current